thegetty/bronze-guidelines/content/vocabulary/flashing.md

 {% figuregroup "3", "fig-006, fig-059, fig-061, fig-077, fig-090, fig-249, fig-545" %}

-## To Be Distinguished From

-- *seam line* (Note: The term “flashing” is also used to describe a seam line, but to avoid confusion, we recommend that it be used specifically in connection with casting defects.)

 ## Sources

 Cultural Heritage: {% cite "Beale 1975" %}, 41